|Official Plant Name||Salvia Rosmarinus|

 This delectable plant is also so easy to grow and produces romantic, delicate, pale blue flowers making it one of the most popular herbs among gardeners in the UK.

 In fact, rosemary grows so prolifically that managing it and pruning it is where you will spend most your time with this perennial, evergreen shrub.

 With recent events in the world, many gardeners are trying to become even more self-sufficient.
 Including herbs like rosemary in your garden is a great way to do this, and can help you add gorgeous flavour to your meals, without having to make unwanted shopping trips.

 Rosemary is a fragrant, evergreen herb and, like other herbs such as oregano, lavender, thyme and basil, is a member of the mint family.

 Hailing from the Meditteranean, rosemary favours sunny and sheltered spots and, being an evergreen.
-Its leaves can be harvested year-round and used for both cooking and medicinal purposes.
+Its leaves can be harvested year-round.

 Why we love rosemary